GCMiner/GCMiner/README.md

 <a name="JdLRz"></a>
-# GCMiner: Improving Java Deserialization Gadget Chain Mining via Reflection-Guided Exploit Generation
+# Improving Java Deserialization Gadget Chain Mining via Reflection-Guided Exploit Generation

-Java deserialization has been shown to introduce security-critical vulnerabilities, which can lead to serious consequences due to its highly dynamic features.
-To alleviate this problem, existing techniques have been proposed to statically analyze the call relations to identify deserialization-related method invocations for automatically mining exploitable gadget chains.
-Despite being effective, analyzing only explicit call relations will miss a number of potential gadget chains, for example, some gadget chains are formed due to the dynamic behaviors (e.g., reflection invocation) in the program.
-Through an empirical study on 86 gadget chains from one widely-used Java deserialization collection and 18 real-world Java applications, we found that: 1) the new set of sources and sinks can help identify more potential gadget chains; and 2) a large number of gadget chain construction and exploitation rely on the reflection invocation to homonymous methods.<br />Motivated by our findings, we propose a novel gadget chain mining technique named GCMiner.
-First, GCMiner constructs a joint graph structure, Deserialization-Aware Code Property Graph (DA-CPG), to identify deserialization-related method invocations, and retrieves suspicious gadget chains through customized query scripts.
-Then, GCMiner uses a reflection-guided exploit generation strategy to produce valid object inputs to verify the exploitability of identified gadget chains.
-The evaluation results show that GCMiner significantly outperforms state-of-the-art tools in chains identification and verification, and discovers 54 known gadget chains that cannot be identified by the baseline approaches.
+Java (de)serialization is prone to causing security-critical vulnerabilities that attackers can invoke existing methods (gadgets) in an application's scope to construct a gadget chain to perform malicious behaviors.
+Several techniques have been proposed to statically identify suspicious gadget chains and dynamically generate injection objects for fuzzing.
+However, due to their incomplete support for dynamic program features (e.g., Java runtime polymorphism) and ineffective injection object generation for fuzzing, the existing techniques are still far from satisfactory.

+In this paper, we first performed an empirical study to investigate the characteristics of Java deserialization vulnerabilities based on our manually collected 86 publicly known gadget chains.
+The empirical results show that 1) Java deserialization gadgets are usually introduced by abusing runtime polymorphism, which enables attackers to reuse serializable overriding methods; and 2) attackers usually invoke exploitable overriding methods (gadgets) via dynamic binding to generate injection objects for gadget chain construction.
+Based on our empirical findings, we propose a novel gadget chain mining approach, GCMiner, which captures both explicit and implicit method calls to identify more gadget chains, and adopts an overriding-guided object generation approach to generate valid injection objects for fuzzing.
+The evaluation results show that GCMiner significantly outperforms the state-of-the-art techniques, and discovers 56 unique gadget chains that cannot be identified by the baseline approaches.
 <a name="ScN0I"></a>
 ## Prerequisites